burakatakan/carbatpy-outdated/README.md

 Burak Atakan, University of Duisburg-Essen, Germany

-You can contact us at: thermodynamik [] uni.due.de
+You can contact us at: thermodynamik [a t] uni-due.de